Behnam-sn/Castle-Docusaurus/docs/ddd/tactical-design/architectural-patterns/architectural-patterns.md

   The layered architecture decomposes the codebase based on its technological concerns.
   Since this pattern couples business logic with data access implementation,
-  It’s a good fit for active record–based systems.
+  It’s a good fit for active record based systems.

 - ### Ports & Adapters